michael2012z/BitBible/markdown/KJV/files/2Chr.md

 8. For the cherubims spread forth their wings over the place of the ark, and the cherubims covered the ark and the staves thereof above.

 9. And they drew out the staves of the ark, that the ends of the staves were seen from the ark before the oracle; but they were not seen without.
-And there it is unto this day.there…: or, they are there
+And there it is unto this day.

-10. There was nothing in the ark save the two tables which Moses put therein at Horeb, when the Lord made a covenant with the children of Israel, when they came out of Egypt.when the Lord: or, where, etc
+10. There was nothing in the ark save the two tables which Moses put therein at Horeb, when the Lord made a covenant with the children of Israel, when they came out of Egypt.

-11. And it came to pass, when the priests were come out of the holy place: (for all the priests that were present were sanctified, and did not then wait by course:present: Heb. found
+11. And it came to pass, when the priests were come out of the holy place: (for all the priests that were present were sanctified, and did not then wait by course:

 12. Also the Levites which were the singers, all of them of Asaph, of Heman, of Jeduthun, with their sons and their brethren, being arrayed in white linen, having cymbals and psalteries and harps, stood at the east end of the altar, and with them an hundred and twenty priests sounding with trumpets:)